Clymenia (plant): Taxonomy

 Cultivated locally for its sweet fruits on a handful of southwestern Pacific islands, Clymenia was originally considered an obscure citrus hybrid.
 Botanist Tyôzaburô Tanaka noted that Clymenia would hybridize with a few other citrus plants (notably kumquats), but otherwise was generally different from other citrus in many aspects of its appearance.
 Botanist Walter Tennyson Swingle proposed moving Clymenia out of Citrus, circumscribing the genus in 1939, naming it after a figure from Greek mythology, Clymene, an Orchomenian princess who was the mother of Atalanta.
 Swingle assumed that Clymenia and citrus evolved from a single common ancestor.
 In 2000, Berhow suggested that a close relationship existed between Clymenia and kumquats and that it might be a Citrofortunella, a kumquat hybrid with another citrus.

-Recent genomic analysis has shed new light on the phylogeny of Clemenia, potentially clarifying questions of its taxonomy.
+Recent genomic analysis has shed new light on the phylogeny of Clymenia, potentially clarifying questions of its taxonomy.
 Clymenia polyandra was found to be completely homozygous, proving it to be a distinct species and not a kumquat hybrid.
 Clymenia clusters within the genus Citrus in a clade with the Australian and New Guinean limes, which though formerly placed in genera Eremocitrus and Microcitrus are now considered members of Citrus.
 Because excluding Clymenia would make Citrus paraphyletic, the Clymenia species may likewise belong in Citrus, with Clymenia relegated to the status of a subgenus.
 It is included in Citrus in a 2021 classification of the family Rutaceae.